-In addition to that, within the CPU specifications, you can also determine the TYPE of RAM that it would support.
+In addition, within the CPU specifications, you can also determine the TYPE of RAM that it would support.

-This is important because RAM sticks are NOT backwards or forward compatible
+This is important because RAM sticks are NOT backward or forward-compatible.

 You can find out the comprehensive details regarding the RAM your PC supports through the motherboard’s specifications.

-In fact, I cannot stress enough on the fact that you must ALWAYS refer to the motherboard specsheet to determine what RAM it support and whether it supports overclocked RAM sticks through XMP or not (more on this below).
+I cannot stress enough that you must ALWAYS refer to the motherboard spec sheet the what RAM it supports and whether it supports overclocked RAM sticks through XMP (more on this below).

 I have written a guide on this:

-RAM Standard for Both Intel and AMD is Determined by JEDEC
+JEDEC determines RAM Standards for Both Intel and AMD

-As such, there is no such thing as Intel vs AMD RAM comparison.
+There is no such thing as Intel vs. AMD RAM comparison.

-In addition to Intel and AMD, there are 342 major companies that follows the JEDEC standards for RAM.
-This include Apple, ARM, Google, Microsoft, Nokia, IBM, Western Digital.
+In addition to Intel and AMD, 342 significant companies follow the JEDEC standards for RAM.
+This includes Apple, ARM, Google, Microsoft, Nokia, IBM, and Western Digital.

-Name any large tech company, and it will most certainly be following the JEDEC standards for their memory.
+Name any large tech company that will follow the JEDEC standards for their memory.